Bertram Lloyd: Pacifism

 During the First World War, Lloyd was a conscientious objector.
-At that time, he corresponded with Olive Schreiner over their shared pacifism.
-He was involved in the Union of Democratic Control and the No-Conscription Fellowship, and was part of a close-knit London pacifist circle.
-Schreiner sought his feedback on her anti-war writings.
+He corresponded with Olive Schreiner about pacifism, was involved in the Union of Democratic Control and the No-Conscription Fellowship, and was part of a London pacifist circle.
+Schreiner sought his comments on her anti-war writings.
 Lloyd was also active in the Independent Labour Party.

-In 1918, Lloyd published his first edited collection of anti-war poems Poems Written During the Great War, 1914–1918, the selected poems critiqued the idealisation and glamour of war.
-In 1919, he published a further anti-war poetry collection, The Paths of Glory.
+In 1918, Lloyd edited Poems Written During the Great War, 1914–1918, a collection of anti-war poems.
+In 1919, he published a second anti-war anthology, The Paths of Glory.

 Animal welfare and rights

-In 1932, Lloyd co-founded the National Society for the Abolition of Cruel Sports, where he served as Honorary Secretary for the rest of his life.
-In 1939, he authored an educational booklet for the Society, titled Foxhunters' Philosophy: A Garland from Five Centuries.
-Lloyd was also a keen vegetarian and wrote on the subject.
+In 1932, Lloyd co-founded the National Society for the Abolition of Cruel Sports, where he served as Honorary Secretary until his death.
+In 1939, he wrote Foxhunters' Philosophy: A Garland from Five Centuries, an educational booklet for the society.
+Lloyd was also a vegetarian and wrote on vegetarianism.

 Naturalist career

-Lloyd, while not a specialist, was an enthusiastic and observant field naturalist with a strong focus on birds and dragonflies.
-He frequently contributed to British Birds, writing about topics such as the Stone-Curlew in Buckinghamshire (1921), the egg-laying habits of Grassholm Gannets (1926), and a rare sighting of a Marsh Warbler in Hertfordshire (1941).
-He also conducted studies on the birdlife of Texel, Holland.
-In Entomologist, he reported on a mass emergence of the dragonfly Coenagrion puella (1941) and documented Pembrokeshire dragonflies (1944).
-Lloyd was also a member of the British Ornithologists' Union and a Fellow of the Linnean Society of London.
+Lloyd wrote on birds and dragonflies.
+He contributed to British Birds on subjects including the stone-curlew in Buckinghamshire (1921), egg-laying in Grassholm gannets (1926), a rare sighting of a marsh warbler in Hertfordshire (1941), and the birdlife of Texel.
+In Entomologist, he reported on a mass emergence of the dragonfly Coenagrion puella (1941) and on dragonflies in Pembrokeshire (1944).
+Lloyd was a member of the British Ornithologists' Union and a Fellow of the Linnean Society of London.

-Lloyd was a key figure in the Hertfordshire Natural History Society during his 20-year membership.
-He served as editor of the Transactions from 1935 until his death and contributed numerous articles, including "The Nesting of Garganeys at Elstree" (1931) and "The Distribution of the Grass Snake in Hertfordshire, with Notes on its Behaviour" (1936).
-Following the death of his friend Charles Oldham, whom he honored in British Birds and The North Western Naturalist, he edited the Society's bird reports for 1939, 1940, and 1941.
-Additionally, he was the Society's recorder for mammals, reptiles, and amphibians.
+Lloyd was active in the Hertfordshire Natural History Society for about 20 years.
+He edited its Transactions from 1935 until his death and contributed articles including "The Nesting of Garganeys at Elstree" (1931) and "The Distribution of the Grass Snake in Hertfordshire, with Notes on its Behaviour" (1936).
+After the death of Charles Oldham, he edited the society's bird reports for 1939, 1940, and 1941.
+He was also the society's recorder for mammals, reptiles, and amphibians.